Published on 29 October 2014 | 6 minute read What is 'normal' anyway?

-‘I just want to be normal.’
-I wonder how many people have muttered these words during times of turmoil.
-I wonder how many people have (at least in that instance) wanted to trade their noisy, adrenalised, racing thoughts, for a brain that was more peaceful.
-A brain that was numb, and void of opinion.
+I want to be normal.
+How many people have muttered these words during times of turmoil.
+How many people have wanted to trade their noisy, racing thoughts for a brain that was more peaceful.
+A brain that was numb and void of opinion.
 I know I have.

 The problem is, I rarely talk about these issues for fear of ridicule.
-I fear that I won’t be taken seriously, or that I will be branded dramatic.
+I'm afraid that people won’t take me serious, or that they I will brand me dramatic.
 I have suffered from depression and anxiety for as long as I can remember.
-Doctors, councillors, they all just like to label stuff and hand out leaflets.
-Cyclothymia, Bipolar II, these are just a few attempts at a diagnosis I’ve had thrown at me, to try and ‘define my troubles.
+Doctors, councillors, they all like to label stuff and hand out leaflets.
+Cyclothymia.
+Bipolar II.
+These are a few suggestions I’ve had thrown at me to try and define my troubles.

 The problem is...

-Now comes the bit I find extremely difficult to admit.
-I found the only way achieve this, was to not think about (or not get anxious about) anything.
+Now comes the bit I find difficult to admit.
+I found the only way achieve this, was to not think about anything at all.
 It sounds simple enough.
-But for me, the only way to achieve this, is to simply to get so off my face that my brain can’t think up anything to worry about.
-Or at least so it can’t remember any of it in the morning!
+But for me, the only way to achieve this is to get so off my face that my brain can’t think of anything to worry about.
+Or at least so it can’t remember any of it in the morning.

 So how do we deal with this?

 Individuality is what makes us human.
 We should embrace and celebrate the fact that everybody is different.
 How can you ever escape depression with the suppression of who you are?
 How can you ever be happy with yourself if you are pretending to be somebody else?